-Residency for the MA degree is one year, although two years is the normal completion time.
-Students pursuing the MA-with-thesis option normally do their coursework in the first year and complete their thesis in the second year; students pursuing the MA-by-coursework option normally do half their coursework in the first year and half their coursework in the second year.
+All students do coursework in their first year (normally, five courses each year).
+Students who meet the requirements for a thesis option in their first year complete their coursework in the first year and complete their thesis in the second year; students continuing in the course based option normally do half their coursework in the first year and half their coursework in the second year.
 The University Library subscribes to all the major journals in the field and fully sustains graduate research in the department's areas of interest.

-Eligibility for admission to the Master's program normally requires an honours undergraduate degree in Philosophy, or equivalent, although students with strong academic credentials who do not meet this requirement may also be considered.
+Eligibility for admission to the Master's program normally requires an honours undergraduate degree in Philosophy, or equivalent in a cognate field.
 Applicants must also have a cumulative weighted average of at least 70% (U of S grade system equivalent) in the last two years of full-time study (i.e. 60 credit units U of S equivalent).
 Transfer to the thesis option requires an average of at least 80% in U of S graduate courses as well as successful completion and approval of a thesis proposal.

 Graduates of the program have gone on to PhD work at some of the top programs in North America and Europe.
 The department also participates in the Interdisciplinary Studies PhD Program, in which philosophical studies of an interdisciplinary nature may be pursued.
 Those seeking admission to the PhD program should visit the College of Graduate and Postdoctoral Studies' Interdisciplinary Studies website for further information.